2021 Japanese general election: By PR block

-Independent politician
+Party-list vote by prefecture

 Reactions

 The results were disappointing for Japan's left-wing opposition parties, who had sought to capitalize on the high disapproval ratings of LDP administrations in 2020–2021.
 The two largest opposition parties, the CDP and the JCP, both lost seats compared to the outgoing parliament, despite their unified candidate agreement and joint policy platform.
 CDP leader Yukio Edano announced two days after the election that he would resign as leader following the party's performance, triggering a leadership election.

 The right-wing populist Nippon Ishin no Kai gained 30 seats, receiving strong support in its home region of Osaka.
 Ishin no Kai became the third-largest party in the chamber, which was seen by observers as a sign of voter dissatisfaction with both the ruling coalition and traditional opposition parties.